decorative image for blog regarding PHP 8.2

 Modernization

-With PHP 8.2 now available, PHP teams around the world are considering when, or if, they will upgrade to this latest PHP version
+PHP 8.2 is now available, and PHP teams around the world are considering when, or if, they will upgrade to this latest PHP version

 In this blog, we discuss the PHP 8.2 release, including the key features, improvements, and deprecations teams can expect.